Click here to see a summary of the Chamber's 2016 Legislative wins.

 - Support efforts by the Governor, Attorney General, and legislature to oppose or block any attempt by the Environmental Protection Agency (EPA) to impose regulations that overreach and inflict undue expense on Kansas ratepayers and regulatory burdens on the state by favoring one fuel source over another source

-Transportation – The Wichita Metro Chamber believes a strong transportation infrastructure is critical in developing and expanding commerce.
+Transportation – The Wichita Regional Chamber believes a strong transportation infrastructure is critical in developing and expanding commerce.

 - Ensure dedicated transportation funding streams only be used for the transportation program

 - Support the current comprehensive state transportation program

 Environmental Resources – The Wichita Regional Chamber believes environmental management must take a balanced and reasonable approach that protects the environment without placing unnecessary burdens on business.

 Education and Workforce Development – The Wichita Regional Chamber believes a strong and integrated education system, from pre-school through higher education, is vital in workforce and talent development.